codebuddyinterview/node/readme.md

 # ![How to Fork](src/assets/images/fork.png)
 2. Run `npm run test` to run the test cases. **All test cases should pass in your final submit otherwise the task is considered as incomplete.**
 3. Run `npm install` to install the project dependencies.
-4. `npm run seeder` creates 100 users and 2 posts per user. **Use this seeder to populate the database.**
+4. `npm run seed` creates 100 users and 2 posts per user. **Use this seeder to populate the database.**

 # Task
 `[GET] http://localhost:3000/users` should return all the users with their post count.
 This API should have server side pagination implemented.